ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 - By default, there are 2 copies of data - one in each MZR, service is setup in pairs; validate Secure Automated Backup with Compass [data center pairings](/docs/power-iaas?topic=power-iaas-backup-strategies#baas-dcs).
 - Replication frequency: The daily replication is based on the local time zone.

-- This third-party product is provided by a vendor outside of {{site.data.keyword.cloud_notm}} and is subject to a separate agreement between you and the third party if you accept their terms. {{site.data.keyword.cloud_notm}} is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.
+This third-party product is provided by a vendor outside of {{site.data.keyword.cloud_notm}} and is subject to a separate agreement between you and the third party if you accept their terms. {{site.data.keyword.cloud_notm}} is not responsible for the product and makes no privacy, security, performance, support, or other commitments regarding the product.
+{: important}

-For sizing and configuration information, reach out to [Cobalt Iron support](https://www.cobaltiron.com/) For information about the methods, see [Secure Automated Backup with Compass summary](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about){: external}.
+For sizing and configuration information, contact [Cobalt Iron support](https://www.cobaltiron.com/).
+For more information about the methods, see [Secure Automated Backup with Compass summary](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about){: external}.

-- The ROI Estimator can be found [ROI Estimator](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider){: external}.
+- The ROI Estimator can be found by going to [ROI Estimator](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider){: external}.

-- Rootvg restore method is required, such as Make System Backup (mksysb) stored/retrieved from Cloud Object Storage.
+- Rootvg restore method is required, such as Make System Backup (mksysb) stored and retrieved from Cloud Object Storage.
 The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.
 For more information, see [mksysb](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).

 - Check for Secure Automated Backup with Compass [region availability](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass){: external}.

 - The Compass Commander UI is in the {{site.data.keyword.cloud_notm}} and accessible from the {{site.data.keyword.cloud_notm}} cloud.
 It is external to the VPC, SSO enabled.

 ![Baas](images/baas.svg "Baas Diagram"){: caption="Figure 1: Secure Automated Backup with Compass" caption-side="bottom"}{: external download="baas.svg"}

-## Design considerations: High availability
+## Resiliency design considerations for high availability
 {: #ha-considerations}

 The local operating system high availability method is PowerHA Standard Edition.